 While three million families are set to miss out on around £1,000 a year in tax credits, it’s also estimated that some could lose out by as much as £2,000 a year.
 These families are likely to be in work, have two or more children and could also be struggling with council tax bills and rent.

 If you rely on tax credits to help pay your bills at the moment, you’ll probably have to make some changes before next April.
 Take a look at your current household budget – if you don’t have one, it might be a good time to make one.
 See if there are any areas where you could cut back in what you’re spending.

 It might also be worth seeing if you can increase how much you’re earning, like taking on an extra shift at work.
 If you can afford it, start putting aside a bit of money each month from now until April, so that when the tax credits cuts are implemented, you’ll have some extra cash to help you deal with the fall in benefits.

-You could also consider the thinkmoney Personal Account if you’re looking for help with your budgeting.
+You could also consider the thinkmoney Managed Current Account if you’re looking for help with your budgeting.
 It’s a clever alternative account that makes it easier to budget for all of your regular bills.
 When your wages or benefits are paid into the account, the money needed for the bills you’ve told us about is kept separately in your Salaries account, so you won’t be able to accidentally spend it.
 The remaining money is put into your Card account, where you’ll be able to spend it, safe in the knowledge that the important bills are already covered.